Alfresco/alfresco-ng2-components/docs/task-details.component.md

+---
+Added: v2.0.0
+Status: Active
+---
-# Activiti Task Details component
+# Task Details component

 Shows the details of the task id passed in input